MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-fsrtlpreparetoreuseecp.md

 The <b>FsRtlPrepareToReuseEcp</b> allows reuse of an ECP used in a previous create request.
 This prevents having to initialize a new ECP with the same information.

-The target of an ECP uses <a href="..\ntifs\nf-ntifs-fsrtlacknowledgeecp.md">FsRtlAcknowledgeEcp</a> to mark the ECP as acknowledged.
+The target of an ECP uses <a href="https://msdn.microsoft.com/library/windows/hardware/ff545574">FsRtlAcknowledgeEcp</a> to mark the ECP as acknowledged.
 This indicates that the ECP was discovered and processed.
 To reuse an previously acknowledged ECP, such as in processing a reparse, a driver can use <b>FsRtlPrepareToReuseEcp</b> to clear the acknowledged state from the ECP before sending it in another create request.

-Within a file system minifilter driver, use <a href="..\fltkernel\nf-fltkernel-fltpreparetoreuseecp.md">FltPrepareToReuseEcp</a> to reuse an ECP.
+Within a file system minifilter driver, use <a href="https://msdn.microsoft.com/library/windows/hardware/hh451026">FltPrepareToReuseEcp</a> to reuse an ECP.

 ## -see-also

-<a href="..\ntifs\nf-ntifs-fsrtlisecpacknowledged.md">FsRtlIsEcpAcknowledged</a>

-<a href="..\ntifs\nf-ntifs-fsrtlremoveextracreateparameter.md">FsRtlRemoveExtraCreateParameter</a>

-<a href="..\fltkernel\nf-fltkernel-fltpreparetoreuseecp.md">FltPrepareToReuseEcp</a>